ntakma/jitsimeeting/jitsi-multi-node /readme.md

 ## PART 1: Configuration Change to Server A
 Let's SSH into server A, this machine has a default jitsi meet installation , and by default it also has one videobridge component.
-Please note in this tutorial, the domain name <domainname> or <dnsname> is the domain of the main Jitsi server (Server A).
+Please note in this tutorial, the domain name **<domainname>** or **<dnsname>** is the domain of the main Jitsi server (Server A).
 ### Step 1: Add the JID of the VideoBridges
 First , we need to allow all videobridges to be able to create their own pubsub nodes.
 Let's add the JIDs of the videobridge nodes to Prosody.
-In Prosody configuration /etc/prosody/conf.d/<dnsname>.cfg.lua, add the following line under authentication = ...
+In Prosody configuration **/etc/prosody/conf.d/<dnsname>.cfg.lua** , add the following line under authentication = ...
 ```
   admins = {
     "jitsi-videobridge.<dnsname>",